 Taken in the first summer of the program, this course provides a foundation of knowledge on adolescent development with the theoretical and social contexts of adolescence to prepare the M.A.T. candidate for teaching in the middle schools.
 Instruction is delivered in whole group instruction or through small group seminars led by the professor to prepare M.A.T. candidates to assist master classroom teachers in the instruction of 4-8 grade-aged students in a three week summer field experience operated by the college for area children.
 The objectives for the course are for the candidate to understand the major concepts, principles, theories, and research related to young adolescent development and developmentally responsive middle level programs and schools, and to engage in practices and behaviors that develop their competence as professionals.
-Middle grades candidates will have supervised field experiences teaching 4-5 grade-aged children, whereas high school candidates will have supervised field experiences teaching 6-8 grade-aged children.
+Middle grades candidates will have supervised field experiences teaching 4-5 grade -aged children, whereas high school candidates will have supervised field experiences teaching 6-8 grade-aged children.

-EDUC 5020 Teaching Mathematics in the Middle and Secondary Grades (3) Fall and Spring
+EDUC 5020 Teaching Mathematics in the Middle and Secondary a & b Grades (1.5) Fall (a) and Spring (b)

-This course explores what mathematics content is necessary to know, what methods are available to teach mathematics, how to create healthy classroom environments conducive to high levels of academic achievement and how to design and create instructional experiences based on mathematics content and curriculum, students learning environments and assessment.
+This course sequence explores what mathematics content is necessary to know, what methods are available to teach mathematics , how to create healthy classroom environments conducive to high levels of academic achievement and how to design and create instructional experiences based on mathematics content and curriculum, students learning environments and assessment.
 This course consists of two parts each of which are weighted at 1.5 semester hours.
-Both the content part and the pedagogical part of the course must be passed with a "C-" or above to receive 3 semester hours of credit.
-If both portions are not passed with a "C-" or above, candidates will have to reenroll for 1.5 semester hours for the part that they failed.
+Both the content part and the pedagogical part of the course must be passed with a "C" or above to receive 3 semester hours of credit.
+If both portions are not passed with a "C" or above, candidates will have to reenroll for 1.5 semester hours for the part that they failed.

 This course is not required for candidates who have passed the GACE examination in this content area.

-EDUC 5021 Teaching Social Studies and History in the Middle and Secondary Grades (3) Fall and Spring
+EDUC 5021 Teaching Social Studies and History in the Middle and a & b Secondary Grades (1.5) Fall (a) and Spring (b)

-This course explores what social studies and history content is necessary to know, what methods are available to teach social studies and history, how to create healthy classroom environments conducive to high levels of academic achievement and how to design and create instructional experiences based on social studies and history content and curriculum, students learning environments and assessment.
+This course sequence explores what social studies and history content is necessary to know, what methods are available to teach social studies and history, how to create healthy classroom environments conducive to high levels of academic achievement and how to design and create instructional experiences based on social studies and history content and curriculum, students learning environments and assessment.
 This course consists of two parts each of which are weighted at 1.5 semester hours.
-Both the content part and the pedagogical part of the course must be passed with a "C-" or above to receive 3 semester hours of credit.
-If both portions are not passed with a "C-" or above, candidates will have to reenroll for 1.5 semester hours for the part that they failed.
+Both the content part and the pedagogical part of the course must be passed with a "C" or above to receive 3 semester hours of credit.
+If both portions are not passed with a "C" or the part that they failed.

 This course is not required for candidates who have passed the GACE examination in this content area.

-EDUC 5022 Teaching Science in the Middle and Secondary Grades (3) Fall and Spring
+EDUC 5022 Teaching Science in the Middle and Secondary a & b Grades (1.5) Fall (a) and Spring (b)